Agent vs. Agentless Monitoring

-Most IT infrastructures contain a combination of agentless and agent-based monitoring.
+Most IT infrastructures contain a combination of agent & agentless monitoring.
 At the same time, most vendor solutions don’t offer capabilities for both agent and agentless monitoring, much fewer support agents from other vendors.
 IT needs to minimize costs and maximize value by utilizing capabilities already in their environment.

-ScienceLogic EM7 is one of the few vendor-agnostic platforms to achieve this balance.
+ScienceLogic SL1 is one of the few vendor-agnostic platforms to achieve this balance.
+Learn more about SL1>